Solve/Next

 Facilitator · Transformation Architect

-Cornelia Wagner spent sixteen years inside Airbus in a sequence of roles that gave her an unusually complete picture of how large organisations learn, change, and resist change—from learning systems implementation and HR transformation to culture change management and, most recently, engineering transformation at Airbus Defence & Space.
-She founded Connecting Waypoints to bring transformational coaching and innovation facilitation to leaders navigating complexity.
-She brings to the Intensives something very few facilitators can: direct experience of what it costs when large-scale change is built on assumptions that were never tested—and the practical knowledge of what it actually takes to make a new discipline stick inside a complex organisation.
+Cornelia Wagner spent sixteen years inside Airbus in a sequence of roles that gave her an unusually complete picture of how large organizations learn, change, and resist change—from learning-systems implementation and HR transformation to culture-change management and, most recently, engineering transformation at Airbus Defense & Space.
+She founded Connecting Waypoints to bring transformational coaching and facilitation to leaders navigating complexity.
+She brings something very few facilitators can: direct experience of what it costs when large-scale change is built on assumptions that were never tested—and the practical knowledge of what it takes to make a new discipline stick inside a complex organization.

 Who Should Attend

-You are someone who keeps bringing the uncomfortable question forward and finding it killed—not by bad faith, but by the accumulated weight of a system that was built to optimise what it already does well.
+You keep bringing the uncomfortable question forward and finding it killed—not by bad faith, but by the accumulated weight of a system built to optimize what it already does well.
 The arts crisis is not about audiences or streaming or government funding.
-It is about excellent execution of an unexamined premise.
-Paris exists as a laboratory because it is the clearest available demonstration of what that looks like—visible from the outside in ways it cannot be from within.
+It is excellent execution of an unexamined premise.
+Paris is the laboratory because it is the clearest available demonstration of what that looks like—visible from the outside in ways it cannot be from within.

 You should attend if

-• You can see the question your organisation has stopped asking—and you want the practice for making it survivable to raise it
+• You can see the question your organization has stopped asking—and you want the practice for making it survivable to raise it.

-• You are responsible for transformation, strategy or innovation and want a discipline for interrogating the frame before you commit to solving within it
+• You are responsible for transformation, strategy, or growth and want a discipline for interrogating the frame before you commit to solving within it.

-• You want the facilitation capability to run this practice inside your own organisation after the week
+• You want the facilitation capability to run this practice inside your own organization after the week.

-• You are drawn to the performing arts not as a destination but as the most honest available mirror for the pattern you are navigating
+• You are drawn to the arts not as a destination but as the most honest available mirror for the pattern you are navigating.

 You should consider waiting if